AltSysrq/lmdb-zero/README.md

 ## Changelog

+**0.4.2**: Fix being unable to open databases in read-only environments.
+Fix future-incompatibility warning arising from `Unaligned`.

 **0.4.1**: Tests updated to work on Rust 1.20. `bitflags` dependency updated.
   Neither of these are expected to have any impact on external code.